sourcegraph/sourcegraph-public-snapshot/docs/dev/bugs.md

 [contacting support](mailto:support@sourcegraph.com).
 We appreciate all bug reports, no matter how small.

-You can also open a thread while browsing through code; hover-over the left gutter to open a thread which automatically references the code you're filing a report about.

 To make your bug report accurate and easy to understand, please try to create bug reports that are:

 - Specific.
 Include as much details as possible: which version, what environment, what configuration, etc. You can also attach logs.
 Whatever you think is relevant.